The more you know about the past, the better prepared you are for the future!

 Year 6- Victorians

 Year 6 learn about the Victorians.
-They compare children's lives from then to now, looking at how education and the rights of a child has changed over time.
-Here are images of their Victorian school day, the children experienced the day in life of a Victorian child at school.
+They compare children's lives from then to now; looking at how education and the rights of a child has changed over time.
+Here are images of their Victorian school day, the children experienced the day in life of a Victorian child at school which was hosted by History Off The Page.